cs50/docs/_pages/games/2019/x/assignments/1/assignment1.md

 ## How to Submit

+1. If you haven't done so already, visit [submit.cs50.io](https://submit.cs50.io/), log in with your GitHub account, and click **Authorize cs50**.
 1. Using [Git](https://git-scm.com/downloads), push your work to `https://github.com/me50/USERNAME.git`, where `USERNAME` is your GitHub username, on a branch called `games50/assignments/2019/x/1` or, if you've installed [`submit50`](https://cs50.readthedocs.io/submit50/), execute

    ```